expressjs/expressjs.com/en/guide/using-middleware.md

 })
 ```

-This example shows a middleware function mounted on the `/user/:id` path.
-The function is executed for any type of
+## Middleware mounted on a specific path

-HTTP request on the `/user/:id` path.
+The following middleware runs for all request types on `/user/:id`:

 ```js
 app.use('/user/:id', (req, res, next) => {